Saw (franchise): Story

 The series takes place primarily in an unnamed city in the United States.
 Flashbacks from Saw IV reveal the roots of the series, presenting John Kramer as a successful civil engineer and devoted husband to his wife Jill Tuck, who opened a rehab clinic for drug addicts.
-Jill loses her unborn child, Gideon, due to the unwitting actions of a drug addict named Cecil, who flees the scene.
-Saw VI later showed that another drug addict, Amanda Young, had been with Cecil on the night that he unwittingly caused Gideon's death, unbeknownst to John or Jill.
+Jill loses her unborn son due to the unwitting actions of a drug addict named Cecil, who flees the scene.
+Saw VI later showed that another drug addict, Amanda Young, had been with Cecil on the night that he unwittingly caused the miscarriage, unbeknownst to John or Jill.
 Grieving the loss of his child, John distances himself from his friends and wife.

 John and Jill eventually drift apart and divorce.
 John finds himself trapped by his own complacency until he is diagnosed with inoperable cancer.
-Extremely bitter over his squandered life and the loss of his unborn son, he begins observing the lives of others and becomes even more depressed as he sees them squandering the gift of life that he had just been denied.
+Bitter over his squandered life and the loss of his unborn son, he observes the lives of others and believes they do not value the gift of life.
 He approaches an insurance executive named William Easton, asking for coverage for an experimental cancer treatment, but is denied.
 Flashbacks from Saw II show that, after surviving a suicide attempt where he drives his car off a cliff, John is "reborn", and nurtures the idea that the only way for someone to change is for them to change themselves.
 Then, in Saw IV flashbacks, he designs the first trap and test for Cecil, and decides to use the rest of his existence to design more of these "tests" or "games" as a form of "instant rehabilitation" that would change the world "one person at a time".
 John is soon given the nickname "The Jigsaw Killer" (or "Jigsaw"), because he removes a puzzle piece-shaped chunk of flesh from those who do not escape his traps.
 John states that this name was given to him by the media, and that the cut piece of flesh represent that the victims were missing what he called the "survival instinct".

 Few of John's victims can survive his brutal mechanical traps, which are often ironically symbolic representations of problems in the victim's life and require them to undergo severe physical and/or psychological torture to escape.